-Dr. Gallichio’s research interests focus on the recovery of walking following stroke.
-Dr. Gallichio moved to Jacksonville, FL in 2006 to be the Site Team Leader at Brooks Rehabilitation Hospital for the Locomotor Experience Applied Post-Stroke (LEAPS) study, a phase III, multi-site, randomized clinical trial.
-Through research with the LEAPS trial, Dr. Gallichio has presented nationally at the APTA’s Combined Sections Meeting (2008) and The American Medical Rehabilitation Providers Association’s 7th Annual Rehabilitation Education conference (2009).
-Publications include an update on Pharmacological management of spasticity following stroke (2004), Virtual reality training for stroke rehabilitation (2004), the Fugl-Meyer assessment of sensorimotor function after stroke ((2011), Concordance and discordance between measured and perceived balance and the effect on gait speed and falls following stroke (2016), and The interface of clinical decision-making with study protocols for knowledge translation from a walking recovery trial (2017).
+Gallichio’s research interests focus on the recovery of walking following stroke.
+Gallichio moved to Jacksonville, FL in 2006 to be the site team leader at Brooks Rehabilitation Hospital for the Locomotor Experience Applied Post-Stroke (LEAPS) study, a phase III, multi-site, randomized clinical trial.
+Through research with the LEAPS trial, Gallichio has presented nationally at the APTA’s Combined Sections Meeting (2008) and The American Medical Rehabilitation Providers Association’s 7th Annual Rehabilitation Education conference (2009).
+Publications include an update on pharmacological management of spasticity following stroke (2004), virtual reality training for stroke rehabilitation (2004), the Fugl-Meyer assessment of sensorimotor function after stroke (2011), concordance and discordance between measured and perceived balance and the effect on gait speed and falls following stroke (2016), and the interface of clinical decision-making with study protocols for knowledge translation from a walking recovery trial (2017).

 Having transitioned from a face-to-face teaching format to a blended model, Gallichio has presented on the topic at the Human Anatomy and Physiology Annual Meeting (2014) and the Health Professions Educational Research Symposium (2017).

 More recently, Gallichio presented a poster the APTA Combined Sections Meeting in 2021 on the prediction of clinical readiness using a standardized assessment.